 Chancel Choir – Directed by Jenny Anderson

 The Chancel Choir leads the music in worship during the academic year, primarily at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
 At least once a year the choir performs a major work with orchestra.
 Its repertoire includes sacred choral music spanning more than 5 centuries and drawing on various traditions and cultures.
 During the summer, the Chancel Choir provides the backbone of the Summer Drop-In Choir, which is open to all.

 The Chancel Choir loves to travel together, to meet and perform with fellow singers from other places and cultures.
 The choir’s travels have taken them to Scotland and England in 2002, Hawaii in 2004, Charleston in 2009, Scotland in 2012 and Germany in 2014.
-They have been invited to return to Germany in 2017 to celebrate Martin Luther and the 500th anniversary of the Reformation.

 United Voices of Praise – Directed by Charles Bradshaw